KochyanLV/KochyanLV/README.md

     - SOTA multitask model using transofrmer-based approaches
     - GRU x GigaChat model
     - Linformer model (self-attention with linear complexity)
+- Built TakeUp model for credit cards (probability of taking a credit card on the proposed terms)
 - Performed calibration and modeling of the migration matrix for various versions of RPL models
 - Wrote a library for automating calibrations of RPL models - the time was reduced from 2 days to 15 minutes
 - Carried out feature engineering of the credit portfolio